 Posted August 18th, 2017 at 11:20 am by Sales Team

 DDM Garage Doors now offers Storm Shield® threshold seals for sectional garage doors.
-Unlike other garage door weather seals that mount to the jambs, header and bottom of the door, this threshold seal is glued to the floor directly below the bottom of the door to improve the seal under the door.
+Other garage door weather seals mount to the jambs, header, and bottom of the door.
+However, this threshold seal glues to the floor directly below the bottom of the door to improve the seal under the door.

 - Reduces excess moisture in the garage